 In the language tutorial students undertake an intensive study of either Sanskrit or Classical Chinese.
 The goal is not mastery.
 This study enables students to gain sufficient familiarity with the elements of the language to be able to translate selected short passages from classical texts.
 Students often report that the language tutorial, while being the most difficult part of their studies, is also the most rewarding.

-The course of study in the Eastern Classics program consists of 34 credit hours, completed in one calendar year, beginning in the fall and concluding in the summer.
-Classes meet in late afternoons and evenings to accommodate students who work part-time, but due to the intensive nature of the program, full-time work is not encouraged.
+The course of study in the Eastern Classics Program consists of 34 credit hours, completed in one calendar year, beginning in the fall and concluding in the summer.
+It is offered only on the Santa Fe campus.
+Classes meet in late afternoons and evening to accommodate students who work part-time, but due to the intensive nature of the program, full-time work is not encouraged.

 We welcome your interest and questions regarding the Eastern Classics Program and we would gladly answer any questions you may have.
 Please contact the Office of Graduate Admissions in Santa Fe for more information: